-showcasing best and next practice for the host and visiting nations
+- Showcasing best and next practices for the host and visiting nations -

-generating new connections and building a palpable energy towards an international community.
+- Generating new connections and building a vibrant energy towards an international community

 A world where every country has artists working in the heart of communities and learning.
 Where these artists are continually improving, internationally connected and well supported, and the potential of the practice and its transformative power is visible and valued.